Consensys/mythril/tests/testdata/outputs_expected/kinds_of_calls.sol.o.markdown

 ### Description

 The function `_function_0x141f32ff` uses callcode.
-Callcode does not persist sender or value in the call.
+Callcode does not persist sender or value over the call.
 Use delegatecall instead.

 ## Unchecked CALL return value
 - SWC ID: 104